ddrachau/eternity/additional-files/documents/development.md

     `com.prodyna.pac.eternity.common.model.exception.functional.DuplicateTimeBookingException`.
 Functional exceptions
      should be caught by the callers, while technical exceptions are runtime exceptions and usually do not have to be handled.
-* nodes / associations
-    * Nodes are named after their use case, e.g. a user -> User, booking -> Booking.
-    * Associations are written in upper case and may consist of underscores.
-They are verbs like, `ASSIGNED_TO` or `PERFORMED_BY`
-* encoding: `UTF-8`
 * method names:
     * Service methods have the following patterns
     * CRUD methods are plain: **create, update, delete**
     * reading methods are called get if they return just one instance and consists of an additional description for the filter, if it is not the id (e.g. get a User for a Booking -> User getByBooking(Booking booking)
     * if the getter might return more than one instance, the method is called find respectively findByBooking

-* findbugs: use the FindBugs Plugin in its hardest scan level, this should also be ensured by a CI server.
+### Database

-* formatting:
+* nodes / associations
-    * IntelliJ settings are stored at `eternity/additional-files/intellij-settings.jar`
-    * If you want to use a different IDE you have to create a matching settings set and commit it in the same folder
-    * to ensure a common code style, you should use the `eternity/eternity-build-tools/src/main/resources/checkstyle/eternity_checks.xml` checkstyle configuration.
-This should also be ensured by a CI server.
+    * Nodes are named after their use case, e.g. a user -> User, booking -> Booking.
+    * Associations are written in upper case and may consist of underscores.
+They are verbs like, `ASSIGNED_TO` or `PERFORMED_BY`

 ## Defaults for tests